International Flavors & Fragrances: Research and innovation

+Leadership

 Henry G. Walter, Jr., former IFF Chairman, 1962–1985, was a noted philanthropist and prolific writer, who pioneered the field of aromatherapy.
 He is considered one of the most influential people in the Industry.
 It has been speculated that he inspired some of the storylines and characters in the book Masters of Sex by Thomas Maier, as well as the Showtime series by the same the name.
 During World War II, his wife, Rosalind (Palmer) Walter worked on the night shift as a riveter on the Corsair, the F4U Marine gull-winged, fighter airplane, inspiring the song "Rosie the Riveter."

+Acquisitions and divestitures (2000–2016)

 In 2000, IFF acquired Laboratoire Monique Rémy based in Grasse, France and forms IFF LMR Naturals, strengthening its position in the development and use of raw materials, natural ingredients for fragrances and flavors.
 In 2000, IFF acquired Bush Boake Allen with its complementary products, technologies, and presence in key markets, making IFF the largest flavor and fragrance house in the world for several years.

 In 2014, IFF acquired Aromor Flavors and Fragrances Ltd., a privately held manufacturer and marketer of complex specialty ingredients that are used in fragrances and flavors based in Israel in Kibbutz Givat Oz.

 In 2015, IFF announced that it completed the acquisition of Ottens Flavors.
 This was followed in 2016 with the acquisition of David Michael & Company.
 Using this merger as a catalyst, they have since launched Tastepoint by IFF to serve dynamic middle-tier customers.

 In 2015, IFF acquired Lucas Meyer Cosmetics, a cosmetic actives firm based in Canada that develops, manufactures and markets innovative ingredients for the cosmetic and personal care industry.
 Lucas Meyer Cosmetics was sold to Clariant in April 2024.

+Corporate profile

 IFF has creative, sales, and manufacturing facilities in 44 countries and is a member of the S&P 500 Index.
 IFF is a $10.8 billion market capital company with a global footprint that generated over 75 percent of its 2016 sales outside the United States and 51 percent in the emerging markets.
 In 2014, the Company celebrated its 125th anniversary year, from the founding of Polak & Schwarz on January 27, 1889 in Zutphen, Netherlands, to the 1958 merger with van Ameringen-Haebler to form IFF.
 IFF is ranked among Forbes Best Employers.

+Frutarom acquisition and shareholders

 On May 8, 2018, IFF acquired the Israeli company Frutarom for $7.1 Billion.

 Between 2016 and 2018, Kirsten, Finn and Jorn Rausing became the top shareholders of IFF, having bought nearly 20% of the shares via entities in Singapore and Liechtenstein.